HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="most-popular-operators-using-calc.png",
-  caption="The most popular operators used in `calc()` functions.", description="A paired-column chart showing the value units most likely to be used in calculation values.
-Values are only given for mobile, but the desktop bars are all within a percent or two of their mobile counterparts.
+  caption="The most popular operators used in `calc()` functions.", description="A paired-column chart where values are only given for mobile, but the desktop bars are all within a percent or two of their mobile counterparts.
 The list is as follows: - 61%. + 18%, / (division) 14%, * (multiplication) 7%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=1708226150&format=interactive", sheets_gid="464539022", sql_file="calc_operators.sql"